w3c/webappsec/specs/subresourceintegrity/spec.markdown

 [report a violation][].

 On a failed integrity check, an <code>error</code> event is thrown.
-Developers wishing to provide a canonical fallback resource are encouraged to catch this
+Developers wishing to provide a canonical fallback resource can catch this
 <code>error</code> event and provide an appropriate handler to replace the
 failed resource with a different one.
 {:.note}